jdj2261/pytamp/README.md

 Python Interface for the Robot Task and Motion Planning(TAMP) Library

+*We will commit the code soon.*

 ## Features

 - Pure python library
 - Support only URDF file
+- Support only kinematic world, so not consider dynamics in this repo
-- Compute robot's kinematics (Ex. forward kinematics, inverse kinematics, Jacobean)
+- Compute Robot's kinematics (Ex. forward kinematics, inverse kinematics, Jacobian)
 - Possible collision check about robot self-collision and collision between robot and objects
 - Support simple motion planning (RRT*, Cartesian planning)
-- Render robot mesh using matplotlib or trimesh.Scene
+- Render Robot mesh using matplotlib or trimesh.Scene
-- Support robot tamp with MCTS (Ours)
+- Support Robot TAMP with MCTS (Ours)

 ## Installation